AirshipCMS/Docs/Collections.md

 ---

-# LEFT OFF HERE!

 ## Items / Posts / Aerostats in a Collection
 An item in a collection is sometimes referred to as a "post", or the Airship term for a item is an "aerostat".
 For more information on item properties, see the [Collection Item Properties](/documentation/view/collection-item-properties) Docs.

 ## View all Items in a Collection (Admins & Superadmins)
+To view all of the items within the collection, navigate to the Admin panel, then click the Collection link on the sidebar at the left then click the [ICON] List All icon for the collection.

+# LEFT OFF HERE!

-## Create an Aerostat
+## Create an Item (Admins & Superadmins)
-To create an Aerostat, navigate to the List All view of the collection in which the new Aerostat should belong to, then click `New Item` at the top right.
+To create an item, navigate to the List All view of the collection in which the new Aerostat should belong to, then click `New Item` at the top right.
 To get to the List All view of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
 The active tab at the top right should say `List All`.

 Fill in the desired fields, categories, or tags, then click `Create` at either the top or bottom right of the page.